-Shadow Girl releases February 20th.
-You can pre-order here.
+Shadow Girl released February 20th.
+You can order here.

 The wind blew her hair into her face, and she pushed it back, staring out into the darkness and the wide path cutting through the forest.
 But as she trained her eyes on the path, her stomach seized.
 Before she could stop herself, she screamed in terror.